Ouphix/synchro-psychotherapies/steps.md

 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/Numberparticipants.png)

-We can ask ourselves if this subject representative:* The therapist is the second most representative concerning the number of patients and the first concerning the number of patient videos.
+We can ask ourselves if this subject representative:* The therapist is the first most representative concerning the number of patients and the first concerning the number of patient videos.
 ![image](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/report/plots/therapist.png)* The patient is a male like in 93 % of videos.
 The therapist is a female like in 99 % of videos. * Two centers were included.
 This patient come from the main center.

-We have all psychometrics evaluations (initial, 3m, 6m, 9m, 12m).
+* We have all psychometrics evaluations (initial, 3m, 6m, 9m, 12m).
 Unfortunatelly, the first, second, 10th and 11th videos were lost.